urbit/urbit.org-reloaded/content/overview/people-history.md

 # Organizations

 The [Urbit Foundation](https://urbit.org/) was formally established in 2021 when it split off from Tlon.
-The Foundation leads core development, education, and communications, in addition to running the Urbit grants program, maintaining [urbit.org](https://urbit.org/) and Urbit-related media, and organizing Urbit events like [Assembly](https://assembly.urbit.org/).
+The Foundation leads core development, education, communications, runs the Urbit grants program, maintains [urbit.org](https://urbit.org/) and Urbit-related media, and organizes events like [Assembly](https://assembly.urbit.org/).

 [Tlon Corporation](https://tlon.io/) was founded in 2013 to bootstrap Urbit.
 Tlon provides a mobile app “Tlon” which serves as the communication suite for Urbit, and, as of 2024, offers free hosting and Urbit planets for anyone who wants to get on the network.